 If you are a Ghibli fan, the Ghibli Park (ジブリパーク) in Aichi Prefecture is a must-visit for you.
-Although its location isn’t as convenient as the Ghibli Museum in Tokyo near Kichijōji, many scenes in various Ghibli movies have been reproduced in the theme park.
+Although its location isn’t as convenient as the Ghibli Museum in Tokyo, near Kichijōji, many scenes from various Ghibli movies have been recreated in the theme park.
 It is the spot in the world where you can get the closest to the Ghibli characters!
-However, as Ghibli Park is very popular and has a vast ground, we highly recommend planning your visit so you can get the most out of what the park offers.
+Since its opening in 2022, Ghibli Park has been the must-visit theme park in Nagoya.
+Thus, we highly recommend planning your visit to Ghibli Park Japan to get the most out of what the park has to offer.

 Tips:

 ☛ There is a Lawson beyond the entrance of Expo 2005 Aichi Commemorative Park.
-You can purchase snacks or even rice balls before entering the park, as the cafes and restaurants in Ghibli Park are limited and packed during lunch hours.
+You can purchase snacks or even rice balls before entering the park, as Ghibli Park dining options are limited and packed during lunch hours.

 ☛ Each shop in the park sells completely different things!
 If you want something, buy it at that shop!